adam-delreal/Capstone/README.md

 When inspecting the raw data frame from Quandle, we can see that thirteen features are provided: Date, Open, High, Low, Close, Volume, Dividends , Split Ratio, Adjusted Open, Adjusted High, Adjusted Low, Adjusted Close, Adjusted Volume.
 These features can be categorized into four classes: the date, the regular prices, the adjusted prices, and the miscellaneous.
 The date range on the stock data begins on Apple's IPO date, December 12, 1980, and ends on March 27, 2018.
 Each day the stock market was open, four aspects of the price were taken into account, these are known as the *regular prices*:

-- The price of the security when the market opens, which is depicted as the "Open".
+-   *Open*: the price of the security when the market opens.

-- The highest price of the security within a given day, which is depicted as the "High".
+-   *High*: the highest price of the security within a given day.

--  The lowest price of the security within a given day, which is depicted as the "Low".
+-   *Low*: the lowest price of the security within a given day.

--  The final price of the security when the market closes, which is depicted as the "Close".
+-   *Close*: the final price of the security when the market closes.

+- *Volume*: the amount of shares exchanged during a given day.

 During the course of a given day, many factors may affect the price of a security.
 For instance, a well-regarded announcement of new product, bad news relating to the company, or any distributions made to investors.
 Distributions refer to a company's payment of stock to its shareholders or, *dividends*.
 Dividends may be paid in the form of cash, stock, or stock splits--a stock split is a corporate action to boost the liquidity (assets) of the shares by dividing its existing shares into multiple shares.
 When distributions are made, the adjusted prices are amended using the value of the dividends and deducting them from the regular price.
 Therefore, adjusted prices are often used to examine and analyze historical returns.